 Now, the portions of the food in Austria might have been a bit oversized for me, but I did eat some delicious things while I was there and I tried a whole range of new dishes to refill my energy levels after doing some winter activities.

-Not all of these dishes were typically Austrian, but I do want to share them with you so that you can try them to on your Austrian holidays.
+Not all of these dishes were typically Austrian, but I do want to share them with you so that you can try them on your Austrian holidays.

-Austrian food: let's dig in!
+Food in Austria: let's dig in!

 I've also tried a more sophisticated version of Kaiserschmarrn once but must say I liked the original better.